McGuireWoods Diversity Scholarship Program – 1L

 - From a family with little or no legal education or experience.

-- From a school whose graduates are historically underrepresented in law schools.
+- An alumnus of a college or university whose graduates are historically underrepresented in law school.

-- Strongly committed to promoting diversity in his or her undergraduate school or community, and has demonstrated that commitment
+- Demonstrating a strong commitment to promoting diversity in his or her undergraduate school, law school and